 In the kitchen, to save time and energy, we are mostly making quick and easy dishes, fresh and summery, but also tasty and satisfying.
 Like this Spinach Pesto, a creamy bowl made of amazing flavors blended together, a beautiful shade of green and highly nutritious content.

-It comes together real fast.
-You need spinach, of course, plus the basic ingredients of a regular basil pesto: garlic, extra virgin olive oil, pine nuts, grana padano (or parmigiano reggiano), salt and pepper to taste.
+It comes together really fast.
+You need spinach, of course, plus the basic ingredients of a regular basil pesto: garlic, extra virgin olive oil, pine nuts, Grana Padano (or Parmigiano Reggiano), salt and pepper to taste.
 We used a food processor, starting with the dry ingredients and adding the olive oil slowly to mix and mingle.

 The result is delightful, even more flavorful than regular pesto.
 We thought the spinach pesto would be the perfect accompaniment to a plate of fresh tagliolini.
 They only take a few minutes to cook and are delicate, silky and creamy in this simple dish.